bcgov/GDX-Analytics-Drupal-Snowplow/README.md

   for further information.

   In your drupal installation, change directories to your sites/modules/custom folder.
-  Clone the project from github: https://github.com/bcgov/GDX-Analytics-Drupal-Snowplow Install the module in admin » extend
+  Clone the project from github: https://github.com/bcgov/GDX-Analytics-Drupal-Snowplow.
+  Install the module in admin » extend.
   Navigate to admin » config » gdx_analytics_drupal_snowplow » config_settings and enter
   the collector environment, snowplow version number, and snowplow tracking script uri.

 ## Configuration

   Configure settings in Administration » Configuration » System
-    » GDX Analytics Drupal Snowplow » Config_settings
+    » GDX Analytics Drupal Snowplow » Config_settings.

-  Use this Configuration Page to set the collector version, script version, and specify the uri of the tracking script
+  Use this Configuration Page to set the collector version, script version, and specify the uri of the tracking script.